A Rank-Based Sequential Test of Independence: Empirical results

 \subsection{The gap in Ville's inequality, and truncated sequential tests}

-Most recently developed tests for safe, anytime-valid inference rely on Ville's inequality \eqref{eq:ville} to achieve type-I error control.
-Since the tests in this article are based on ranks, our test martingales are distribution free.
-This has two consequences.
-First, it allows us to examine the gap in Ville's inequality numerically for our independence tests.
-And second, if it is known in advance that one would only consider a sample of a maximal size $N$, one can increase the power of the test by approximating the minimal threshold $L_{\alpha, N}$ such that $P(\exists \, n \leq N\colon M_n \geq L_{\alpha,N}) = \alpha$, for any of our variants for constructing a test martingale $(M_n)_{n\in\mathbb{N}}$.
-This yields a sequential truncated at maximal sample size $N$, and hence a pragmatic middle ground in between sequential tests with validity even under infinite continuation and batch tests only valid for a fixed $N$.
+Most of the recently developed tests for safe, anytime-valid inference rely on Ville's inequality \eqref{eq:ville} to achieve type I error control.
+Since the tests in this article are based on ranks, our test martingales are distribution free, which allows us to examine the gap in Ville's inequality numerically for our test.
+Moreover, if one is interested in collecting at most $N$ samples, one can increase the power of the test by approximating the minimal threshold $L_{\alpha, N}$ such that $P(M_n \geq L_{\alpha,N} \text{ for some } n \leq N) \leq \alpha$, for any of our variants for constructing $(M_n)_{n\in\mathbb{N}}$.
+This yields a sequential test valid up to $N$, and hence a pragmatic middle ground in between sequential tests with validity under infinite continuation and batch tests only valid for a fixed $N$.